 Though India is the second largest cotton producing country globally, it ranks 78th in terms of cotton yields—one-third as large as the top cotton producing country—demonstrating a large gap in productivity.
 The farmers who participated in this study were, on average, 46 years old, had approximately four years of education, and owned roughly six acres of land.
 Nearly all farmers planted cotton, while some also grew smaller amounts of wheat and cumin.

 Details of the Intervention

-In partnership with the Development Support Centre (DSC), an NGO with substantial experience delivering agricultural extension services, researchers evaluated the impact of offering farmers free agricultural information via mobile phones on their agricultural knowledge and practices.
-From a sample of 1,200 cotton-farming households, researchers randomly assigned households to one of three groups:
+In partnership with the Development Support Centre (DSC), an NGO with experience delivering agricultural extension services, researchers evaluated the impact of offering farmers free agricultural information via mobile phones on their agricultural knowledge and adoption of new practices and technologies, like seeds, fertilizer, and pesticides.

 Results and Policy Lessons

 Researchers found that the results were nearly identical for farmers who received access to mobile phone-based agricultural advice and those who also received in-person extension, so they reported the results as a combined intervention group.